honeycombio/refinery/config.md

 ## Prometheus Metrics

-### Section Name: `PrometheusMetrics`

-Configuration for Refinery's internally-generated metrics as made available through Prometheus.
+`PrometheusMetrics` contains configuration for Refinery's internally-generated metrics as made available through Prometheus.
 ### `Enabled`

-Enabled controls whether to expose refinery metrics over PromethusListenAddr
+Enabled controls whether to expose Refinery metrics over the `PrometheusListenAddr` port.

-The flag specifies whether Refinery should expose its own metrics over the PrometheusListenAddr port.
+Each of the metrics providers can be enabled or disabled independently.
+Metrics can be sent to multiple destinations.

 - Not eligible for live reload.
 - Type: `bool`

 ### `ListenAddr`

-ListenAddr is the IP and port the prometheus metrics server will run on.
+ListenAddr is the IP and port the Prometheus Metrics server will run on.

-Determines the interface and port on which Prometheus will listen for requests for /metrics.
+Determines the interface and port on which Prometheus will listen for requests for `/metrics`.
 Must be different from the main Refinery listener.
-Only used if "Enabled" is true in PrometheusMetrics.
+Only used if `Enabled` is `true` in `PrometheusMetrics`.

 - Not eligible for live reload.
 - Type: `hostport`